 - Compare the number of tasks directly benefiting each municipality with the geographic distribution of transportation needs identified in the most recent Long-Range Transportation Plan (LRTP), Destination 2050.
 The transportation needs of the region for the next 25 years are identified and organized in the LRTP according to the MPO's goal areas, which are

-- o Equity,
+- Equity,

-- o Safety,
+- Safety,

-- o Mobility and Reliability,
+- Mobility and Reliability,

-- o Access and Connectivity,
+- Access and Connectivity,

 - o Resiliency, and

 - o Clean Air and Healthy Communities.

 - Compare the data analyzed in this appendix to the data collected through the MPO's UPWP Study Recommendations Tracking Database, which classifies tasks differently and provides a higher level of detail but is reliant on provision of data by municipalities.